diy/open-sourcerer/script.md

     git remote add upstream https://github.com/diy/open-sourcerer

-### Pull
+### Pull Changes
 5. Before we make any additions, we want to make sure we have the latest files by pulling in any changes from the *master* branch *upstream*.

 Type

     git pull upstream master

 If it says 'Already up to date' then no changes have been made since you started setting up!
 If there were changes, it updated your files.
-In both cases, your files match the files on DIY's Github.
+In both cases, your files will match the files on DIY's Github.

 ### Edit the File
 Now let's add our part to the story!
 We can also open up a file from Bash.